-Housing Minister Phil Twyford today unveiled news standards for all rental homes in NZ
+Housing Minister Phil Twyford unveils new standards for all NZ rental homes

 Eagles also said there was a lack of detail around some of the more important issues, such as droughts and heat.

-From July 2021, private landlords must ensure their rental properties comply with the stands.
+From July 2021, private landlords must ensure their rental properties comply with the standards.

 All Housing New Zealand houses and registered Community Housing Providers houses must comply with the healthy home standards by July 2023.